Here is a handy list with the very best things to do in Italy with kids.

 Even though this is a good enough life goal (at least in my books!).

 Instead, what I mean is that you can take your kids (no matter how small they are, start them young, right?!) on a visit to one of Italy’s historic Universities.
-Like the one in Bologna (which is also the oldest University in continuous operation in the world) and the one in Padua (the second oldest University in Italy and the fifth still in operation today University in the world).
+For example:

-Seeing their splendid historic seats and being able to literally touch the places that inspired the development of the arts and sciences in Europe can have a galvanising effect on children (and parents!).
+Seeing these splendid historic seats of learning and being at the places that inspired the development of the arts and sciences in Europe can have a galvanising effect on children (and parents!).
 You never know!

 - Three Universities in Italy You Need to Put on Your Travel Wish List Now